Setting Up Your Debian Server 4: Prometheus & Grafana

 sudo apt-get install grafana-enterprise

-Then we need to start the service and enable it, and since it uses port 3000 by default, we need to open it:
+Then we need to start the service and enable it, and since it uses port 3000 by default, we

 sudo systemctl daemon-reload